zenon-chat/zenon-chat.github.io/index.md

 [Zenon Network](https://zenon.network) is a “self evolving planetary scale super organism creating the digital ecosystem of the future.
 Its fundamentally disruptive protocol goes beyond the blockchain trilemma.
 Zenon proposes a network that is secure, scalable, and achives true decentralization.”

-Don't be confused with [Zenon.org](https://ask.zenon.wiki/questions/D1V2/what-is-the-difference-between-zenon-network-and-zenon-org/E1Y2).
-Zenon Org is a private organization that runs multiple Pillars (validators) in the Zenon Network ecosystem.
-Zenon Org has a self-stated focus of performance marketing and have provided closed-source proprietary tooling.
+[Zenon.org](https://ask.zenon.wiki/questions/D1V2/what-is-the-difference-between-zenon-network-and-zenon-org/E1Y2) is a separate private organization.
+While they run several Pillars (validators) within the Zenon Network, their focus is on performance marketing and they use proprietary, closed-source tools.

+Verify, don't trust.

 ## Telegram
 * [Zenon Network Community Official](https://t.me/zenonofficial)